SUPPORTING EMERGING ABORIGINAL STEWARDS

 SEAS programs are currently active in three communities in the Great Bear Rainforest region of coastal British Columbia, Canada: Bella Bella, Klemtu, and Bella Coola.

 The SEAS Community Initiative is dynamic not only in how it is delivered in each community but also in terms of the supportive community of funders, contributors, local organizations, volunteers, mentors, and families behind it.
 Every year, and in each community, a unique mix of support coalesces to see these programs organized and delivered on the ground.
-Core funding and program support is championed by TNC Canada working collaboratively with community partners to identify needed resources and with donors and partners to bring these resources to bear.
+Core funding and program support is championed by Nature United working collaboratively with community partners to identify needed resources and with donors and partners to bring these resources to bear.

 Want to get involved in supporting the SEAS Program through program grants, donations, equipment supply, or sponsoring a field trip?
 Interested in seeing a SEAS Program evolve in your community?
 Want to share information with us about another program or initiative that aligns with SEAS?
 Get in touch with us to discuss the possibilities.